acm-uic/registrum/README.md

 ### Deliverables for checkpoint 4

-Basic microservice functionality, client completion, completed API.
+Basic microservice functionality, client completion (tenative), completed API(tenative).

 ### Deliverables for final project

-The full application will be completed with an API, Microservice and React/Typescript client
+The full application will be completed with an API, Microservice Infrastructure and React/Typescript client and a defined production workflow.

 ## CI/CD